OlivierBlanvillain/cs210-2020/exercises/exercise-10.md

 ## Question 4

 Give an implementation of the `map` function which takes a Church-encoded list and a function and returns the list mapped with the function (in the sense of `List.map`).
+You may use recursion in your definitions.

+## Question 5

+Give an implementation of the `foldRight` function which takes a Church-encoded list and a function and returns the result of `foldRight`.
+You may use recursion in your definitions.